orbeon/orbeon-forms-doc/Form-Runner:-Buttons-and-Processes.md

 In fact all buttons can do the same tasks if they are configured appropriately!
 But by default the buttons above are preconfigured to do different tasks, for convenience.

-## Configuring processes
+## Customizing processes

-So how do you configure processes?
+So how do you customize processes?
 Say you want to specify a couple of buttons on your "acme/hr" form.
 Like before, you define a property:

 ```xml
 <property